A guide to which vegetables spoil the fastest

 This means that it is no surprise that nearly one third of the food we waste in New Zealand is vegetables.

 It is important to understand which vegetables go off fastest, so you can make sure to eat them first.
-This is particularly important if you are only shopping once a week.
+This is particularly important if you are only shopping once a week or if you receive a vege box delivered with an assortment of vegetables.

-If you don’t shop regularly, make sure you buy a variety of vegetables from each section below to make sure you have a wide enough range to last until you do your next grocery shop.
+If you don’t shop regularly, make sure you buy a variety of vegetables from each section below to make sure you have a wide enough range to last until you do your next grocery shop. if you have received a box of veges, plan your meals around those vegetables which need to be eaten up first.
 Check out our handy guide below which tells you which vegetables you need to eat first.

 Things to eat within a day or two: